Beartown Wilderness Addition B

 Beartown Wilderness Addition B, a wildland in the George Washington and Jefferson National Forests of western Virginia, has been recognized by the Wilderness Society as a special place worthy of protection from logging and road construction.
 The Wilderness Society has designated the area as a "Mountain Treasure".
 The area. adjacent to the Beartown Wilderness, is proposed as an addition to the wilderness.

 The Forest Service classifies about 82 percent of the area as having high scenic integrity.
-It is easily accessed on a section of the Appalachian Trail, passing along a ridge with excellent views of Burkes Garden.
+It is easily accessed on a section of the Appalachian Trail, passing along a ridge with excellent views of Burke’s Garden.

 The area is part of the Garden Mountain Cluster.